xtendui/xtendui/src/gatsby/markdown/hidden/tests/toggle.md

 Try the demo [on a new page](/demos/components/toggle/hash#demo--toggle-hash-group-1).

+Test page should not scroll on change hash.

 Try the demo [on a new page](/demos/components/overlay/hash#demo--overlay-hash).

 Try the demo [on a new page](/demos/components/slider/hash#demo--slider-hash-4).